danielgalbraith/WordGen/README.md

 # WordGen
 A program written in Python 3.7 for generating random words based on a predefined phonology.
-Both deterministic rule-based and character model (LSTM) modes available.
+Both deterministic rule-based and character model (Markov chain) modes available.

 ## Features